Monday 30 October 2023, at the Scottish Parliament

 Presentations

-Nick Halfhide, Director of Nature & Climate Change at NatureScot: An overview of opportunities and challenges in improving Scotland’s natural environment over the coming decade.
+An overview of opportunities and challenges in improving Scotland’s natural environment over the coming decade

 Vulnerable to climate chaos

 In his presentation, Nick focused on how we could make our land more resilient.
-As he explained, the poor condition of much of our land was closely connected with the crisis in our natural world.
-While increasing climate chaos was a key driver of biodiversity loss, so too was the intensification of land management that had occurred over the past few decades.
+As he explained, the poor condition of much of our land is closely connected with the crisis in our natural world.
+While increasing climate chaos is a key driver of biodiversity loss, so too is the intensification of land management that has occurred over the past few decades.

-Nick pointed out that, in general, land in bad condition not only contributed to climate change through significant greenhouse emissions—for example, from degraded peatland—but made us far more vulnerable to extreme weather brought about by climate change.
+Nick pointed out that, in general, land in bad condition not only contributes to climate change through significant greenhouse emissions—for example, from degraded peatland—but makes us far more vulnerable to extreme weather brought about by climate change.

 Change is unavoidable

-As Nick explained, our current land use and management approaches had tended to transform diverse, complex, rough-surface landscapes that hold water, into simpler, less diverse, smooth, and generally drier landscapes.
-This meant that an increase in severe droughts would present a challenge.
-More homogeneous land was also vulnerable to pests, pathogens, diseases, floods, and fires.
+As Nick explained, our current land use and management approaches has tended to transform diverse, complex, rough-surface landscapes that hold water, into simpler, less diverse, smooth, and generally drier landscapes.
+This means that an increase in severe droughts will present a challenge.
+More homogeneous land is also vulnerable to pests, pathogens, diseases, floods and fires.

 Managing for resilience

 As Nick set out, we have to change the assumptions behind our land use for the past hundred years or so, such as managing land for a single crop.
-He argued that we needed an ambitious and risk-based approach to stewardship of our land, as that made sound economic social and environmental sense—as he put it, there was no alternative.
+He argued that we need an ambitious and risk-based approach to stewardship of our land, as that makes sound economic social and environmental sense—as he put it, there is no alternative.

-Current practices had to change significantly to enable us to achieve our net zero targets and to build resilience to climate change.
+Current practices have to change significantly to enable us to achieve our net zero targets and to build resilience to climate change.
 He outlined a few key requirements in that regard:

 - Manage land for resilience.
 Investing in our land to make it stronger and more reliably productive would leave us better able to cope with extreme events such as flooding and drought.

 - Move to a biological circular economy.
-We needed a far more regenerative form of agriculture and better links with nature, and farm and forestry support had to be strongly linked to associated outcomes to build a resilient rural economy.
+We need a far more regenerative form of agriculture and better links with nature, and farm and forestry support have to be strongly linked to associated outcomes to build a resilient rural economy.

 - Learn from and scale up regenerative practices.
-Such practices built resilience into the system and would cope better with climate extremes, giving more stable and predictable yields over time.
-Regenerative practices applied in all settings, not just farmland—for example, in peatland restoration, and in towns and cities.
+Such practices build resilience into the system and cope better with climate extremes, giving more stable and predictable yields over time.
+Applying regenerative practices in all settings, not just farmland—for example, in peatland restoration, and in towns and cities.

 Challenges and choices